teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 ## Configuration file

-The configuration file can be a file in `json` or `yaml` format, choose the one you like
+The configuration file can be a file in `json` or `yaml` format, choose the one you like.
+Don't be afraid if you haven't touched it before, search for a tutorial and take 10 minutes to learn it.

 If your document directory has a lot of content, it is recommended to use the `yaml` format, which looks more concise